syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 #### WCF Services

 1. Right click the project and select Add > New Folder.
 Name the folder as wcf.
+Let "wcf" folder name be in lower case.

    ![](Getting-Started_images/Getting-Started_img16.png)